ibm-cloud-docs/vpc/block_storage_vpc_expandable_data_volumes.md

 # Increasing capacity of a {{site.data.keyword.block_storage_is_short}} data volume
 {: #expanding-block-storage-volumes}

 You can increase the capacity of data volumes after you provisioned them in the console, from the CLI, with the API, or Terraform.
 First-generation data volumes must be attached to a running virtual server instance before you increase the capacity.
-[Select availability]{: tag-green} Customers with special access to volume profiles within the defined performance family can expand their `sdp` volumes even if the volumes are not attached to a running instance.
-The steps for increasing the capacity are the same as for all volume profiles.
-{: shortdesc}.
+Capacity of second-generation block volumes can be increased even when they are unattached.
 {: shortdesc}

 You can't decrease volume capacity.
 However, if your requirements change, you can expand the same volume again up to the maximum capacity that's available for its profile.